Canada Carbon (CVE:CCB) Stock Price Down 33.3% – Time to Sell?

-Canada Carbon Inc. (CVE:CCB – Get Free Report) shares were down 33.3% during trading on Friday .
-The stock traded as low as C$0.01 and last traded at C$0.01.
-Approximately 859,726 shares changed hands during trading, an increase of 283% from the average daily volume of 224,190 shares.
+Canada Carbon Inc. (CVE:CCB – Get Free Report) shares were down 33.3% during mid-day trading on Saturday .
+The company traded as low as C$0.01 and last traded at C$0.01.
+Approximately 859,726 shares traded hands during mid-day trading, an increase of 283% from the average daily volume of 224,190 shares.
 The stock had previously closed at C$0.02.

 About Canada Carbon